Mookie Betts Player Props: Dodgers vs. Nationals

-Mookie Betts, with a slugging percentage of .425 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Jake Irvin on the hill, May 30 at 10:10 PM ET.
+Mookie Betts, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Patrick Corbin on the mound, May 31 at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Nationals.
+In his last game, he had two hits (going 2-for-5) against the Nationals.

 Mookie Betts Game Info & Props vs. the Nationals